udacity/create-your-own-adventure/english/coffee/coffee.md

 You feel like a new person after a cup of coffee.

+Nothing like a cup of coffee to start your day when you wake up.

 Can you feel the caffeine rush inside of you?

 After having your coffee do you want to: